wafibismail/exploring-csharp/games/README.md

 Digital prototypes adds the ability to see how the game feels

-# PAUSED AT PAGE 720 - MODIFYING MAIN IN SHMUP PLUS
+# PAUSED AT PAGE 734 - REVISING ENEMY SCRIPT IN SHMUP PLUS

 #### Other Books